kubernetes/k8s.io/registry.k8s.io/README.md

 # Managing Kubernetes container registries

-This directory is for tools and things that are used to administer the GCR/AR repositories used to publish official container images for Kubernetes.
+This directory is for tools and things that are used to administer the AR repositories used to publish official container images for Kubernetes.

 - [Staging repos](#staging-repos)